 Tax Audit Lawyers in Westport

-The actual process involved in a tax audit in Westport, Connecticut is usually fairly straightforward.
+The actual procedure involved in a tax audit in Westport, Massachusetts is usually fairly straightforward.
 If you hare chosen for an audit, you will receive a letter in the mail telling you as much.
-Before responding, it's critical for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
+Before responding, it's important for you to make sure that the letter is authentic, because there are scammers who send fake audit letters to innocent victims, in an attempt to extort money out of them.
 You should search the Internet for the name of the organization that the letter claims to represent, and call them using the contact information on their website, and confirm that you are actually being audited.